databrickslabs/ucx/docs/assessment.md

 ### AF115 - Uses passthrough config: spark.databricks.passthrough.enabled.

 Passthrough security model is not supported by Unity Catalog.
 Passthrough mode relied upon file based authorization which is incompatible with Fine Grained Access Controls supported by Unity Catalog.
-Recommend mapping your Passthrough security model to a External Location/Volume/Table/View based security model compatible with Unity Catalog.
+Recommend mapping your Passthrough security model to an External Location/Volume/Table/View based security model compatible with Unity Catalog.

 [[back to top](#migration-assessment-report)]